Towards Convexity in Anomaly Detection: A New Formulation of SSLM with Unique Optimal Solutions: Existence and Uniqueness of Optimal Solutions

 Therefore, the MEs in the positive constitute a subset of $\SVcal_+$ and the MEs in the negative is a subset of $\SVcal_-$.
 Let $m_+$ and $n_+$ denote the number of MEs in the positive and negative classes, while $s_+$ and $s_-$ denote the number of SVs in the positive and negative classes, respectively.
 This means

-The $\nu$-property analyzed in OCSVM \cite{Scholkopf99, Scholkopf01}, $\nu$-SVM \cite{Scholkopf00} and the traditional SSLM \cite{Wu09} established the connection between the model parameters and the fractions of SV and ME in the dataset.
+The $\nu$-property \citep{Scholkopf99, Scholkopf01, Scholkopf00, wu2009small} established the connection between the model parameters and the fractions of SV and ME in the dataset.
 Our model \eqref{prob.primal1} involves a nonnegative parameter $\mu$ and two positive parameters $\nu$ and $b$.
 We can also derive a similar $\nu$-property for these parameters in the following proposition.

-\begin{proposition} Suppose $\mu+\nu < m/\ell$ holds.
+\begin{proposition} Suppose \eqref{eq:nondegeneratecondition-nu} holds.
 If the optimal margin of \eqref{prob.primal1} is positive, then

 Otherwise,

 \end{proposition}

 \begin{proof} From the optimality condition \eqref{prob.dual1F3}, there exists an optimal solution $\ga^*$ of \eqref{prob.dual1} satisfies